-Possible Deferral?
-An EU-listed issuer may, under MAR, decide to defer the disclosure of inside information provided that (i) the immediate disclosure is likely to prejudice its legitimate interests, (ii) the deferral is not likely to mislead the public and (iii) confidentiality can be ensured (Article 17(4) MAR).6 In many cases, immediate public disclosure of a mass data breach will be likely to prejudice the issuer's legitimate interests, not only by hampering its ability to map the scale of a data breach, identify the nature, sensitivity and volume of the affected personal data and the number of affected individuals, but also by prejudicing its ability to take effective measures to contain the breach and prevent further breaches and dissemination of the affected personal data.
+5 In light of the Geltl judgement, a mere "realistic prospect" that a set of circumstances may come into existence, or that an event may occur, is enough (ECJ, June 28, 2012 (Geltl v.
+Daimler), C-19/11).
+6 Article 17(4) MAR; See ESMA Guidelines of October 20, 2016. breach will be likely to prejudice the issuer's legitimate interests, not only by hampering its ability to map the scale of a data breach, identify the nature, sensitivity and volume of the affected personal data and the number of affected individuals, but also by prejudicing its ability to take effective measures to contain the breach and prevent further breaches and dissemination of the affected personal data.
 Whether the deferral is likely to mislead the public will depend on the relevant facts and circumstances.
 If there have been rumors in the press about a possible data breach or statements by the CEO regarding the robustness of the company's security systems, these circumstances may be relevant factors to consider in determining whether deferral would be likely to mislead the public.
-In such case the confidentiality may also be compromised (Article 17(7) MAR).
-Whether confidentiality can be ensured will also partly depend on the notification obligations under GDPR.
+In such case the confidentiality may also be compromised.7 Whether confidentiality can be ensured will also partly depend on the notification obligations under GDPR.
 Selective Disclosure?

-If disclosure is deferred, any further selective disclosure of the information is prohibited, except within the normal course of professional duties and always subject to a (contractual or legal) confidentiality obligation (see Articles 10(1) and 17(8) MAR).
+If disclosure is deferred, any further selective disclosure of the information is prohibited, except within the normal course of professional duties and always subject to a (contractual or legal) confidentiality obligation.
 The issuer must be able to ensure the confidentiality of the relevant information at all times.
 If confidentiality can no longer be ensured, Article 17(7) MAR requires immediate public disclosure.

-GDPR's Notification Requirements7
+GDPR's NOTIFICATION REQUIREMENTS

-Scope of Application.
+Scope of Application

 GDPR applies to the processing of personal data either (i) in the context of the activities of a company's establishment in the EU (or in a place where EU law applies by virtue of public international law), regardless of whether the processing takes place in the EU or not and (ii) to any company that is not established in the EU, if the personal data processed relates to data subjects in the EU and where the processing activities relate to the offering of goods or services to those data subjects or to the monitoring of their behavior (where the behavior takes place within the EU).
-(Article 3 GDPR).
-The definition of personal data applied by GDPR is extremely broad (Article 4(1) GDPR).
+The definition of personal data applied by GDPR is extremely broad.

 Personal Data Breach?

-GDPR defines a personal data breach quite broadly as "a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, personal data transmitted, stored or otherwise processed" (Article 4(12) GDPR).
+GDPR defines a personal data breach quite broadly as "a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, personal data transmitted, stored or otherwise processed."
+11 7 Article 17(7) MAR.